- Search The Registry

 - Creating Support

 - My Account

 First, he worked to convince his Quaker brethren in Philadelphia that slave-owning was not consistent with Christian doctrine.
-Secondly, he wrote and published at his own expense a number of anti-slavery tracts and pamphlets.
+Secondly, he wrote and published, at his own expense, a number of anti-slavery tracts and pamphlets.
 He was dogged by illness and was not able to maintain the school.
-Nevertheless, he continued to teach slave children until 1770 when, with the support of the Society of Friends, he set up the Negro School at Philadelphia.
+Nevertheless, he continued to teach slave children until 1770, when, with the support of the Society of Friends, he set up the Negro School in Philadelphia.
 He subsequently taught at both of these schools almost until his death.
 Of his writings, Some Historical Account of Guinea, written in 1772, was by far the most influential on both sides of the Atlantic.

 The pamphlet was read and, to a certain extent, imitated by Granville Sharp and John Wesley, both of whom corresponded with Benezet and distributed his works in England.
 Several years later, Benezet's works were instrumental in persuading Thomas Clarkson to embark on his abolitionist career.
 Benezet's Some Historical Account of Guinea was reprinted several times during the height of the abolition campaign.
 Benezet, however, did not live to see anti-slavery become a powerful force, either in Britain or America.
 He died on May 3, 1784, and is buried in the Friends Burial Ground, Philadelphia.
 Benezet perhaps qualifies more as an American than a British abolitionist, but his influence on the British abolition campaign has merit.